railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 Operation            Sending to Shanghai Port
 ==================== ========================

-Then Open ERP will change the usual product reception (which has them arriving in the Input location) to a delivery from this supplier to the external port.
-The move is automatically carried out because you don't want to do operations at this level manually.
+Open ERP will then change the usual product receipt (which has them arriving in the Input location) to a delivery from this supplier to the external port.
+The move is automatically carried out because operations at this level are too labour-intensive to be done manually.

 You then have to create a rule on the product form to move it from one location to another: